Home

 Thoracic Outlet Syndrome anatomy is comprised of many complicated elements involving bone, muscle, connective tissue and nerves.
 Understanding this anatomy will help reveal the difficulty that exists when trying to create a healing program for this often devastating condition.

-The shoulder and neck area is a very complex part of the body, with muscles and connective tissues going in all possible directions.
-If there is strain in any part of this region of the body, then the opportunity exists for adhesions to form, trapping and irritating the nerve bundle that brings sensation to the arm and hand.
+If there is strain in any part of this region of the body, then the opportunity exists for adhesions to form, trapping and irritating the brachial plexus, the nerve bundle that brings sensation to the arm and hand.

-The brachial plexus is the nerve bundle responsible for most of the symptoms of Thoracic Outlet Syndrome.
-The brachial plexus branches off of the spinal cord and passes through a notch in the bones at the side of the neck.
-It then passes under a powerful group of muscles called the scalenes.
-It is the job of the scalenes to hold the head up on top of the shoulders.
-As the nerve bundle passes forward out from under the scalenes it continues its path by going under the collarbone and across the front of the shoulder.
-As it gets close to the front of the upper arm, the nerve plexus divides into the three main nerves most commonly associated with repetitive strain injuries - the median nerve, the ulnar nerve and the radial nerve.
-For a condition to be true Thoracic Outlet Syndrome, the nerve bundle has to be compromised before the nerve plexus separates into individual nerves.
+As it gets close to the front of the upper arm, the brachial plexus divides into the three main nerves most commonly associated with repetitive strain injuries - the median nerve, the ulnar nerve and the radial nerve.
+For a condition to be true Thoracic Outlet Syndrome, the entire nerve bundle has to be compromised before the nerve plexus separates into individual nerves.

 The position of the neck bones is very important in this condition.